jakeyboi1/PixelPirates/docs/writeups/unity/hackingmonogames.md

 	```
 	- Base functionality: This code creates a persistent GameObject that displays a message on the screen, confirming that the cheat is active.
 	- Class Structure Explanation: We have 2 classes one named Loader and one named hack.
 The loader class is what we will actually inject into our game, which will then create a game object for our hack class to run on.
 The hack class is where we code our actual cheat in.
-	- The Methods Explanation: The methods in the hack class named: Start, Update, and OnGUI are all built in functions within unity see [here](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) for more information.
+	- The Methods Explanation: The methods in the hack class named: Update, and OnGUI are all built in functions within unity see [here](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) for more information.
 	- What is GUI.Label: Where to learn more about the Gui.Label function from [here](https://docs.unity3d.com/ScriptReference/GUI.html).

 ### Step 3: Creating our C++ Mono Injector